St. George's Monastery

 1. Today, in Israel, there are 33 functioning monasteries.
 During the 4th century, there were hundreds of monasteries built as almost every holy site had a monastery on it.

-2. Because Christianity was prohibited in the Roman Empire before Constantine embraced Christianity, no monasteries were permitted until 313 AD.
+2. Because Christianity was prohibited in the Roman Empire before Constantine embraced Christianity, no monasteries or churches were permitted until 313 AD.
 After this point, monasteries sprung up everywhere throughout the empire.

 3. The idea of a monastic lifestyle was taken from both the Old and New Testaments.